Frudawski/LightingToolbox/README.md

 # LightingToolbox
-The LightingToolbox contains numerous Matlab/Octave functions for lighting research calculations, plotting and colorimetry.
-It is available under BSD3.0 license.
+The Lighting Toolbox contains numerous Matlab/Octave functions for lighting research calculations, plotting and colorimetry.
+It is available under BSD3.0 licence.

 **Categories:**
 - Calculation functions